 A trial court has the discretion to grant or deny a motion for a protective order, and will only be reversed for an abuse of that discretion.
 O.C.G.A. §16-5-94 provides that a stalking victim may obtain a protective order if, as in this case, the evidence shows that the defendant engaged in a pattern of harassing and intimidating conduct toward the victim.

 TRUE STORY: Years ago, I served as the Guardian ad Litem in a legitimation case.
-As a part of my investigation, the Mother produced metadata from ugly anonymous online postings, and from the Father’s e-mails, to show that the Father made the postings.
+As a part of my investigation, the Mother produced metadata from ugly and extremely offensive anonymous online postings, and from the Father’s e-mails, to show that the Father posted the comments.
 I’m not generally tech-savvy.
 But, it was easy to compare IP addresses to see that the Father was likely the anonymous poster.
 Needless to say, this evidence factored into my final recommendation in the case.
 Don’t forget about these, and other, details when you and your clients are preparing their cases for the Guardian ad Litem, or for trial.
 For support in building a strong custody case, check out my Litigation Support for Attorneys page.
 And, let’s talk!